-Today at Connect 2021, Facebook (now Meta, the new brand that comprises Facebook, Messenger, Oculus, Instagram, and What’s App) unveiled their plans for the new Quest for Business offering: a new, enterprise-oriented suite of features, Quest for Business, to make Oculus Quest headsets more flexible and powerful for all professionals using VR.
+Today at Connect 2021, Facebook (now Meta, the new brand that comprises Facebook, Messenger, Oculus, Instagram, and What’s App) unveiled their plans for the new Oculus for Business offering: a new, enterprise-oriented suite of features, Quest for Business, to make Oculus Quest headsets more flexible and powerful for all professionals using VR.
 In addition, as part of this evolution they will be winding down the Oculus for Business program by December 31, 2021.

 While this transition may initially be confusing for certain users of The Wild, we believe this is actually a great development for AEC professionals and the VR industry as a whole.
 Quest for Business is a part of Oculus’s goal of building a metaverse for consumers and professionals alike; features of VR like infinite displays and the ability to create a real sense of human presence can help people be more collaborative and productive than ever before.

 Read on as we walk you through everything you need to know about this announcement and what it means for you as a user of The Wild, as well as give you our thoughts on this evolution and answer some frequently asked questions.

 Oculus for Business (OfB) is an enterprise product originally launched by Facebook in 2017 to expand virtual reality in the workplace.

 Oculus has begun the process of sunsetting Oculus for Business in favor of the new Quest for Business feature suite announced today.
 As Oculus explains on their blog, “[The] goal with Quest for Business is to ensure that every person, team, and business can benefit from using VR technology for collaboration, training, working remotely, and so much more—all on the same consumer Quest headset people know and love today.”

 With this new feature suite, you will now be able to utilize your Quest 2 for both consumer and professional use cases.
 In addition, Quest for Business will enable: